mishraabhishek11/plant-twin/sourceag/README.md

    npm start

-In the output, you'll find options to open the app in a
+In the output, will find options to open the app in a

 - [Android emulator]()
 - [iOS simulator]()